Prit2341/Traffic-Management-Using-AI/README.md

 ## Customary Solutions
 * **Manual Controlling** :- As the Name Suggests That's requires More ManPower to control Traffic and Traffic Police is alloted to each traffic signals and they have to control traffic.
 * **Automatic Controlling** :- Automatic Traffic Light is Controlled by the timer and electrical Sensors.
 The Light are getting automatically Getting ON and OFF.
-* **Electroinc Controlling** :- In Electronic Contrilling Method We have To placing some detector or sensors on the traffic area, and this sensors give data about the traffic Density and controll the traffic signals.
+* **Electronic Controlling** :- In Electronic Contrilling Method We have To placing some detector or sensors on the traffic area, and this sensors give data about the traffic Density and controll the traffic signals.

 ## Drew back of the Customary Solution
 * The Manual Controlling System is static and requires a large number of manpower.